stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 .addr some_label      ; Embeds the address associated with the label.
 ```

-In this particular assembler dialect, `.byte`, `.word` and `.addr` are control commands, instructions for the assembler itself.
+In this particular assembler dialect `.byte`, `.word` and `.addr` are control commands, which are instructions for the assembler itself.

 ## Binary number theory